WICG/manifest-incubations/note_taking-explainer.md

 [link capturing](
 https://github.com/WICG/sw-launch/blob/main/declarative_link_capturing.md).

+The user agent can choose (or let the user choose) what to do with web apps identified as note-taking apps.
+For example, it may surface the apps in its own UI or integrate those apps with some OS-level functionality for taking notes.
+If multiple note-taking apps are identified, it could integrate them all or choose (or let the user choose) some subset to integrate.

 By using a dictionary we can easily add other note-taking app functionality or extend the current functionality, and it keeps the manifest organised with related functionality together.
 It also means note-taking can be specified